kersorianek/mon-portfolio/_posts/2019-3-24-Fraud-Analytics.md

 Using the model and the data we can draw a few conclusions;

-* The states with the lowest chance of someone comitting a fraud crime are (3-5%)
+* The states with the lowest chance of someone comitting a fraud crime are (1-3%)

     1. CONNECTICUT
-    2. MASSACHUSETTS
+    2. VERMONT
-    3. PENNSYLVANIA
+    3. MASSACHUSETTS
-    4. VERMONT
+    4. PENNSYLVANIA
     5. RHODE ISLAND

-* It was noticed that these states also had higher rates of arrests for fraud crimes (13-25% of cases lead to an arrest)
+* It was noticed that these states also had higher rates of arrests for fraud crimes (6-21% of cases lead to an arrest)
-* Crime rates were also low in these states to (5-6%)
+* Crime rates were also low in these states to (3-5%)
-* The probability of a person comitting a fraud crime varies from (3% to 17%) across the USA
+* The probability of a person comitting a fraud crime varies from (1% to 17%) across the USA
-* The top five types of frauds that people get arrested for are
+* The top four types of frauds that people get arrested for are
-    * Counterfitting (38.9%)
-    * Swindling (30.8%)
+    * Swindling (29%)
+    * Impersonation (27%)
-    * Credit card fraud (11%)
+    * Credit card fraud (23.1%)
-    * Wellfare fraud (10.3%)
-    * Impersonation (8.78%)
+    * Counterfitting (19%)
-* Fraud crimes consist of about 14% of all crimes.
+* Fraud crimes consist of about 7% of all crimes.
-* About 2.3% of credit card frauds lead to an arrest.
+* About 2.7% of credit card frauds lead to an arrest.

-<div id='notebooks'></div>

 ### 6. Links to Coded Notebooks